Healthy Living Within Arm’s Reach

 Tangelo should reassure Jordan so she feels empowered to continue building healthy habits and confident that her family’s needs will be met.

-While we wanted to work on the Market, the current state would suffice for this iteration.
-From our user research, we felt it was more important to:
+While we wanted to work on the Market, we felt the current state would suffice for the MVP, so we focused on other features.

 Trim down the sign-up process